 What is the Trans-Pacific Partnership Agreement?

-The Trans-Pacific Partnership (TPP) Agreement is a regional trade agreement that the United States is negotiating with 11 other Asia-Pacific countries (Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
-The goal of the ongoing negotiations is to produce a comprehensive and high-standard agreement that supports economic growth and jobs and addresses 21st century trade issues.
-Another aim is to expand the TPP over time to include additional Asia-Pacific countries and eventually cover a region that represents more than half of global output and over 40 percent of world trade.
-The United States joined the negotiations in 2010, and the negotiating countries are striving to complete the negotiations.
-The Office of the United States Trade Representative is leading the negotiations for the United States and has been consulting with Congress and private sector stakeholders on issues at all stages of the negotiations.
+The Trans-Pacific Partnership (TPP) agreement is a regional trade agreement that the United States negotiated with 11 other Asia-Pacific countries (Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
+The TPP is a comprehensive and high-standard agreement that will support U.S. economic growth and jobs and address 21st century trade issues to help American companies, workers and farmers stay competitive.
+The United States joined the TPP negotiations in 2010; the negotiations were completed in October 2015; and the goal is for Congress to approve the agreement under the new Trade Promotion Authority law in 2016.

 Why is the TPP Agreement Important for the United States?

-The TPP negotiations are the cornerstone of U.S. economic policy in the Asia Pacific.
-The regional TPP agreement will expand trade and investment with the six TPP countries that are existing bilateral U.S. free trade agreement (FTA) partners and open new markets in the five countries that are not current FTA partners, including Japan, the world’s third-largest economy.
-By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, a high-standard TPP agreement will promote U.S. innovation and economic growth and support American jobs.
+The TPP will expand U.S. trade opportunities in a region of the world that represents 40 percent of global GDP.
+It will also strengthen U.S. economic leadership and reinforce U.S. foreign policy and national security interests in a critical region.
+This regional trade agreement will expand U.S. trade and investment ties with the six TPP countries that are existing bilateral U.S. free trade agreement (FTA) partners and open new markets in the five TPP countries that are not current FTA partners, including Japan, the world’s third-largest economy.
+By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, the TPP will help promote U.S. innovation and economic growth and support American jobs in every state.

-The TPP agreement is expected to address the types of issues that the United States has included in its past FTAs, such as market access for goods and services, the protection of intellectual property, strong investment protections including investor-state dispute settlement, and government procurement.
-It is also expected to establish disciplines in such new areas as competition with state-owned enterprises (SOEs), the protection of cross-border data flows, emerging issues related to intellectual property rights, and regulatory cooperation.
-The TPP countries have agreed to use the U.S. approach of negotiating services, financial services and investment commitments on a “negative list” basis (i.e., all commitments are binding on a TPP country unless it explicitly excludes itself from a commitment), which should lead to substantially increased market access opportunities for the United States.
+The TPP agreement addresses the types of issues that the United States has included in its past FTAs, such as market access for goods and services, the protection of intellectual property, strong investment protections including investor-state dispute settlement, and government procurement.
+It is also establishes disciplines in such key new areas as competition with state-owned enterprises (SOEs), digital commerce and the protection of cross-border data flows, emerging issues related to intellectual property rights, and regulatory cooperation.
+The TPP countries used the U.S. approach of negotiating services (including financial services) and investment commitments on a “negative list” basis (i.e., all commitments are binding on a TPP country unless it explicitly excludes itself from a commitment).
+This resulted in substantially increased market access opportunities for the United States.
+The TPP agreement also includes strong labor and environment provisions.

 How Important are the TPP Countries for U.S. Exports and Jobs?

-- In 2013, the United States exported about $700 billion in goods and $178 billion in services to the current TPP countries.
+- In 2014, the United States exported about $726 billion in goods and $178 billion in services to the current TPP countries.
 Combined, the TPP countries represent the largest market for U.S. goods and services exports in the world.
-Forty-four percent of U.S. goods exports went to TPP countries in 2013.
+Forty-five percent of U.S. goods exports went to TPP countries in 2014.

-- Companies headquartered in TPP countries have invested more than $660 billion in the United States and employ more than 1.6 million Americans.
+- Companies headquartered in TPP countries have invested more than $720 billion in the United States and employ nearly 1.6 million Americans.

-For more detailed information on the TPP and the issues being negotiated, visit USTR’s TPP website at: http://www.ustr.gov/tpp.
+For more detailed information on the TPP and its benefits and importance, visit USTR’s TPP website at: http://www.ustr.gov/tpp.

 Latest BRT News